The Korea Herald

 South Korea will "never tolerate" North Korea's troop deployment to the Ukraine war front line, Yoon said, adding he made it clear during the meeting that Seoul "will take phased steps in cooperation with the international community" depending on the development of the Pyongyang-Moscow military cooperation.

-Duda is currently on a state visit to South Korea, for the first time since his predecessor.
+Duda is currently on a state visit to South Korea, for the first time since his predecessor Bronislaw Komorowski's visit in October 2013.

-Bronislaw Komorowski visited in October 2013, when the two countries elevated their diplomatic ties to Strategic Partnership to expand bilateral ties in the fields of defense, energy, transportation, science, technology and culture.
+The two countries elevated their diplomatic ties to a strategic partnership in 2013 to expand bilateral ties in the fields of defense, energy, transportation, science, technology and culture.